The Federal Trade Commission has extended for another three months its delay of enforcement of the new

 The Fair and Accurate Credit Transactions Act of 2003 directed financial regulatory agencies, including the FTC, to promulgate rules requiring

-with covered accounts to implement programs to identify, detect, and respond to patterns, practices, or specific activities that could indicate identity theft.
+financial institutions with covered accounts to implement programs to identify, detect, and respond to patterns, practices, or specific activities that could indicate identity theft.

 FACTA’s definition of

-applies to any entity that regularly extends or renews credit—or arranges for others to do so—and includes all entities that regularly permit deferred payments for goods or services.
+creditor applies to any entity that regularly extends or renews credit—or arranges for others to do so—and includes all entities that regularly permit deferred payments for goods or services.
 Examples of creditors include finance companies; automobile dealers that provide or arrange financing; mortgage brokers; utility companies; telecommunications companies; non-profit and government entities that defer payment for goods or services; and businesses that provide services and bill later, including many lawyers, doctors, and other professionals.

-include entities that offer accounts that enable consumers to write checks or make payments to third parties through other means, such as other negotiable instruments or telephone transfers.
+Financial institutions include entities that offer accounts that enable consumers to write checks or make payments to third parties through other means, such as other negotiable instruments or telephone transfers.